Juanma-prog/Sawmill-Design-Thesis/README.md

 # Industrial Sawmill Engineering Project

-## 📌 Overview
+## 1. Overview

 This project consists of the comprehensive engineering design of an industrial sawmill, developed as part of a final degree project in Mechanical Engineering.
 The design focuses on the integration of multiple industrial systems required for efficient and safe operation within the timber processing industry.

 The project is based in Uruguay and considers realistic industrial conditions, including local regulations, available resources, and typical process requirements.

+## 2. Project Objectives

+- Develop an integrated industrial design
+- Apply engineering principles to real-world scenarios
+- Ensure safety, efficiency and technical feasibility
+- Optimize resource utilization and by-product management

-## ⚙️ Scope of Work
+## 3. Scope of Work

 The project includes the design and integration of the following systems:

 - Electrical System: Power distribution, equipment supply and general electrical layout.
 - Steam System: Steam generation and distribution for thermal processes, including drying operations.
 - Water Systems: Industrial water supply and hydraulic design.
-- Fire Protection System: Design of fire protection systems including hydrants and/or sprinklers, following applicable standards.
+- Fire Protection System: Design of fire protection systems including hydrants and hose systems, following applicable standards.
 - Compressed Air System: Generation and distribution network for pneumatic equipment.
 - Dust Extraction System: Design of aspiration systems for sawdust and particulate matter control.
 - By-product Handling: Management and transport of by-products such as sawdust, wood chips and bark.

-## 🏭 Process Description
+## 4. Process Description

 The sawmill process includes the following main stages:

+1. Log sorting and measurement
-1. Log cutting and primary processing
+2. Log cutting and primary processing
-2. Drying process (kiln drying using steam systems)
+4. Drying process (kiln drying using steam systems)
-3. Secondary processing (finger joint and molding)
+5. Secondary processing (finger joint and molding)
-4. Final packaging and storage
+6. Final packaging and storage

 Each stage was analyzed to determine utility requirements and system integration.

-## 🧮 Engineering Design & Calculations
+## 5. Engineering Design & Calculations

 The project involved detailed engineering calculations and technical analysis, including: